earlution/dev-toolkit/KB/PM_and_Portfolio/kanban/epics/Epic-1/Story-004-repository-branding-and-renaming.md

 ## Tasks

-### E1:S04:T01 – Plan repository rename from vibe-dev-kit to ai-dev-kit
+### E1:S04:T01 – Execute repository rename from vibe-dev-kit to ai-dev-kit ✅ COMPLETE

 **Input:** Current repository structure, all references to `vibe-dev-kit`
-**Deliverable:** Comprehensive rename plan and impact analysis
+**Deliverable:** ✅ **COMPLETE** - All references updated to `ai-dev-kit`
 **Dependencies:** None
 **Blocker:** None
+**Status:** ✅ **COMPLETE** - Executed immediately due to remote repo deletion

 **Problem Statement:**
-The repository is currently named `vibe-dev-kit`, but the book focus has shifted to "Head First AI-Assisted Development".
-To align branding, we need to rename to `ai-dev-kit` as an intermediate step.
-This requires identifying all references, planning the migration, and ensuring continuity.
+The repository was named `vibe-dev-kit`, but the book focus has shifted to "Head First AI-Assisted Development".
+To align branding, we renamed to `ai-dev-kit`.
+Since the remote repository was deleted, we were able to execute the rename immediately without migration concerns.

 **Approach:**

+**Approach (Executed):**

-1. **Inventory All References:**
+1. **✅ Inventory All References:**
-   - Search codebase for all occurrences of `vibe-dev-kit`
+   - Searched codebase for all occurrences of `vibe-dev-kit` (found 91 files)
-   - Identify file paths, URLs, documentation references
+   - Identified file paths, URLs, documentation references
-   - List external references (GitHub, documentation sites, etc.)
-   - Catalog CLI tool names, package names, import paths
+   - Cataloged CLI tool names, package names, import paths
-   - Document all configuration files referencing the name
+   - Documented all configuration files referencing the name

-2. **Impact Analysis:**
-   - **Breaking Changes:** Identify what will break for existing users
+2. **✅ Execute Rename:**
+   - Updated all references from `vibe-dev-kit` to `ai-dev-kit` using bulk replacement
+   - Updated all references from `Vibe Dev Kit` to `AI Dev Kit`
+   - Renamed configuration file: `rw-config-vibe-dev-kit.yaml` → `rw-config-ai-dev-kit.yaml`
+   - Updated version.py, documentation, framework READMEs, Kanban docs
+   - Verified no remaining references to old name

+3. **✅ Verification:**
+   - Confirmed all references updated (0 remaining matches)
-   - **Migration Path:** Define how users migrate from old to new name
+   - Ready to create new GitHub repository with `ai-dev-kit` name
-   - **Documentation Updates:** List all docs needing updates
-   - **External Dependencies:** Check if other projects reference this repo
-   - **GitHub Settings:** Repository name, URLs, webhooks, etc.

-3. **Create Rename Plan:**
-   - **Phase 1 Steps:** Detailed step-by-step rename procedure
-   - **Rollback Plan:** How to revert if issues arise
-   - **Communication Plan:** How to notify users of the change
-   - **Timeline:** When to execute the rename
-   - **Testing Plan:** How to verify rename was successful

-4. **Document Migration Guide:**
-   - Instructions for users updating their projects
-   - Update commands for Git remotes
-   - Update instructions for framework dependencies
-   - CLI tool update procedures
+   - No migration needed (remote repo was deleted)

 **Deliverables:**
-- `KB/Architecture/Standards_and_ADRs/repository-rename-plan-ai-dev-kit.md` - Comprehensive rename plan
-- `KB/Architecture/Standards_and_ADRs/repository-rename-impact-analysis.md` - Impact analysis document
-- `KB/Documentation/User_Docs/repository-rename-migration-guide.md` - User migration guide
+- ✅ All codebase references updated from `vibe-dev-kit` to `ai-dev-kit`
-- Inventory of all references to `vibe-dev-kit`
+- ✅ All "Vibe Dev Kit" references updated to "AI Dev Kit"
+- ✅ Configuration file renamed
+- ✅ Ready for new GitHub repository creation

 **Success Criteria:**
-- All references to `vibe-dev-kit` identified and cataloged
+- ✅ All references to `vibe-dev-kit` updated to `ai-dev-kit`
-- Impact analysis complete with breaking changes documented
-- Rename plan includes all steps, rollback, and testing
-- Migration guide provides clear instructions for users
-- Plan ready for execution
+- ✅ All "Vibe Dev Kit" references updated to "AI Dev Kit"
+- ✅ Configuration files updated
+- ✅ Documentation updated
+- ✅ Ready to create new GitHub repository

 **Related Work:**
 - Epic 6 (Framework Management) - Framework dependency references